|

 connection with that centennial celebration.

-then the oldest of the survivors of the first Pioneer families.
-He died several
+was then the oldest of the survivors of the first Pioneer families.
+He died

-years ago, between eighty and ninety years of age, and lies buried with his
+several years ago, between eighty and ninety years of age, and lies buried

-wife, two of his children, and his parents in a family plot near the old homestead,
+with his wife, two of his children, and his parents in a family plot near the

 John J. Watson, J.P. was the corresponding secretary, and took a very